 Ethereum is a digital platform that uses blockchain technology, similar to Bitcoin.
-It was created by a programmer named Vitalik Buterin in 2015.
+It was created by a Canadian programmer named Vitalik Buterin in 2015.
 While Bitcoin is mainly focused on digital money transactions, Ethereum has a broader purpose.
 It allows people to create and use decentralized applications (called “dapps”), and smart contracts, which automatically enforce agreements between parties.
 (Ethereum Whitepaper)

 Invented in Canada, Ethereum is the world’s second most popular cryptocurrency.
 Like Bitcoin, it’s built on blockchain technology and is decentralized, immutable, and open.